aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/void0_undefined/void0_undefined.md

 That means `void` will always return undefined, which can completely take the place of `undefined`.
 Actually, `void 0`, `void 1` and `void "hello world"` are all same.
 The most important thing is that `void` can't be overridden.

 Although undefined can generally be trusted in modern JavaScript environments, there is one trivial advantage of void 0: it's shorter.
+The difference is not enough to worry about when writing code but it can add up enough over large code bases that most code minifiers replace `undefined` with `void 0` to reduce the number of bytes sent to the browser.